Black-box Prompt Tuning with Subspace Learning: Related Work

-\paragraph{Meta-Learning for Prompt Tuning.} The goal of meta-learning is to train a model which can adapt to new tasks with a small number of training examples~\cite{finn2017modelagnostic}. \citet{huang2022learning} propose MetaPT, which uses meta-learning to pretrain prompts on auxiliary tasks.
-Similarly, \citet{hou2022metaprompting} propose MetaPrompting, which uses MAML to find a better prompt initialization.
-Our work is also inspired by meta-learning.
-However, different from MetaPT and MetaPrompting, we propose a novel meta-learning algorithm that identifies satisfying subspaces for making black-box prompt tuning versatile.
-With the help of our proposed algorithm, learning prompts without computing gradients can also achieve competitive performance.
+The objective of meta-learning is to train a model that can adapt to new tasks with only a small number of training examples~\cite{finn2017modelagnostic}.
+Huang \emph{et al.}~\cite{huang2022learning} introduce MetaPT, which employs meta-learning to pre-train prompts on auxiliary tasks.
+Hou \emph{et al.}~\cite{hou2022metaprompting} propose MetaPrompting, which uses MAML to find a better prompt initialization.
+Our work is also influenced by meta-learning.
+However, unlike MetaPT and MetaPrompting, we present a novel meta-learning algorithm that identifies suitable subspaces for enhancing the versatility of black-box prompt tuning.
+With the assistance of our proposed algorithm, learning prompts without computing derivatives can achieve competitive performance.